siemens/gencmpclient/doc/cmpClient-cli.md

     The argument must be formatted as _/type0=value0/type1=value1/type2=..._.
     For details see the description of the **-subject** option.

+- **-keep\_alive** _value_

+    If the given value is 0 then HTTP connections are not kept open after receiving a response, which is the default behavior for HTTP 1.0.
+    If the value is 1 or 2 then persistent connections are requested.
+    If the value is 2 then persistent connections are required, i.e., in case the server does not grant them an error occurs.
+    The default value is 1, which means preferring to keep the connection open.

 - **-msg\_timeout** _seconds_

     Number of seconds (or 0 for infinite) a CMP message round trip is